SamirIngley/Desktop-Profiles/README.md

 ### 2. Run `go build`
-* This will create a binary file called desk.
+* This will create a binary file (executable) called desk.
-* Although this is a binary in your GOPATH, you must be in the directory to run the program.
-If you know of a way for a golang program to access a string input globally (through bash profile?) please let me know!
+* Although this is a binary, you must be in the directory to run the program, `go install` will not make this global.
+If you know of a way for a golang program to store and access a string input saved globally (through bash_profile?) please let me know!

 ### 3. Run `desk`
 * This will walk you through creating your app directory file.
 Follow the image and steps below.